The WVU EM Residency aims to provide residents and students with a state of the art, evidence-based education in emergency medicine.

 Core Content Lecture Series

-Talks given by faculty and residents with the assistance of faculty oversight, allowing for feedback on presentation development and lecture deliverance.
+- Lecture given by faculty and residents with the assistance of faculty oversight, allowing for feedback on presentation development and lecture deliverance.

-Lectures in this series are 30 minutes per topic, mirroring national lecture styles to fit EM attention span and maximize recall
+- Lectures in this series are 30 minutes per topic, mirroring national lecture styles to fit EM attention span and maximize recall

 Between Two Ferns

-Modeled after the Funny or Die skits starring Zach Gailfinakis—this conference series allows our residents to gain insights from specialty consultants that highlight what Emergency Physicians need to know about a particular topic.
-During this conference, faculty members from other Departments are interviewed with an EM specific focus on their area of expertise.
+Modeled after the Funny or Die skits starring Zach Galifianakis—this conference series allows our residents to gain insights from specialty consultants that highlight what emergency physicians need to know about a particular topic.
+During this conference, faculty members from other departments are interviewed with an EM specific focus on their area of expertise.

 Morbidity and Mortality Conference

-Goal of journal club is to help residents analyze and interpret the medical literature, and determine if the literature is generalizable to their individual practice
+- Goal is to help residents analyze and interpret the medical literature, and determine if the literature is generalizable to their individual practice

-Several written board review sessions led by Program Leadership per year with a focus upon high yield board review information to help prepare residents for in-training examination and board qualifying exams.
+- Several written board review sessions led by program leadership longitudinally throughout the year, with a focus upon high yield board review information to help prepare residents for in-training examination and board qualifying exams.

-Oral board preparation sessions are held for each class during the academic year and work to simulate the format during the ABEM examination.
-Oral board preparation sessions include the new ABEM E-Oral format as well as the traditional case format.
+- Oral board preparation sessions are held for each class during the academic year and work to simulate the format during the ABEM examination.
+Oral board preparation sessions include the new ABEM E-Oral format.